kenchris/urlpattern-polyfill/README.md

 ```

 > ## Note:
-> No matter how you load the polyfill, when there is no implementation in your environment, it will _allways_ add it to the global.
+> No matter how you load the polyfill, when there is no implementation in your environment, it will _always_ add it to the global object.

 Basic example
 ---